Tender-crisp asparagus puts a fresh twist on the classic Eggs Benedict recipe.

 - Whisk the yolks constantly but gently.
 Cook the yolks until they have thickened, which takes about 3 minutes.

 - The sauce is best if used immediately, however, it can sit for about an hour in a Thermos, if needed.
-Leftover sauce can be reheated over low heat, with a little bit of water and melted butter whisked in.

 - Cook the eggs until whites are set and yolks are still soft - about 3 minutes.
 Then remove the eggs with a slotted spoon and place on a plate.

-To Assemble the Eggs Benedict:
+Assemble the Eggs Benedict:

-- Butter the slices of toast, and arrange 3 asparagus spears on each piece.
+- Butter the slices of toast and arrange 3 asparagus spears on each piece.
 Carefully place one egg on each piece of toast, and top with a generous spoonful of the hollandaise sauce.
 Season with salt and pepper, and serve immediately.

 Notes